 End Ecocide on Earth is an international grassroots citizens movement founded in 2012, created to carry out a European Citizens Initiative calling for the European Parliament to recognise the crime of Ecocide.
 The movement grew into a fully international campaign focused on the recognition and addition of Ecocide to the Rome Statute as the 5th Crime Against Peace alongside Genocide, War Crimes, Crimes of Aggression and Crimes against humanity.
 International volunteers working on this initiative come from all walks of life many with legal, scientific and managerial backgrounds.

 We are a non-government organisation that relies solely on donations from individuals who share our concern for the Earth and its inhabitants.
-We believe that rights for the environment are fundamentally connected with human rights and the rights of indigenous peoples.
-We support the universal declaration of human rights, the United Nations Declaration of the Rights of Indigenous peoples and the right of indigenous peoples as enshrined in the legally binding International Labour Movement (ILO) convention 169.
+We believe that rights for the environment are fundamentally linked to human rights and the rights of indigenous peoples.
+We support the Universal Declaration of Human Rights, the United Nations Declaration on the Rights of Indigenous peoples and the rights of indigenous peoples as enshrined in the legally binding International Labour Organisation (ILO) convention 169.

 The ultimate goal of the initiative is that ecocide will be recognised as a crime

 around the world.
-This means that ecocide would be an international crime which can be enforced in an international court.
+This means that ecocide is an international crime which can be enforced

 To that end, ecocide should be incorporated into the Rome Statute as an International Crime against Peace under the jurisdiction of the International Criminal Court.
 This can be achieved via an amendment to the Rome Statute which the Head of any signatory State party can propose.
 We advocate for ecocide to be included as a crime committed with knowledge of the risks, applying to individuals and according to the principle of superior responsibility.

 From the initial step of launching a European Citizen’s Initiative to the launch of the Charter of Brussels and the Alliance for International Justice of the Environment and Health, the story of End Ecocide has evolved and gained momentum across the globe.

 We continue our work in close association with our Associate Groups, Stop Ecocide and End Ecocide Sweden towards the advancement of the inclusion of Ecocide Law within the Rome Statute.